Originally posted 2012-06-19 08:00:23.

 I laid the piece I just cut on the remaining scrapbooking paper in order to cut a second piece.
 I cut the second piece slightly shorter so that the paper stopped at the sides of the container.

 I covered the container with Mod Podge in Matte and positioned the longer first piece on the container, then I smoothed out any wrinkles or bubbles.
 I applied Mod Podge on the rest of the container and positioned the second piece of paper.

 I wanted to cover the center of the lid, also.
 The leftover piece of paper just happened to be wide enough for the lid.
 In order to cut the oval, I positioned the paper on the lid and used my fingernail to score the arc.
 I folded the paper in half and cut the other arc.

 I coated the lid with Mod Podge and adhered the paper.
 Once everything was dry, I coated the entire container with Mod Podge to seal the paper.

 Voila!
 Pretty storage for my brushes!

 hoarded saved several containers that I plan on updating.
-Any questions on how to recycle a container and make it pretty?
+Any questions on how to recycle an ice cream container and make it pretty?
 Leave a comment below!